terra-campaigns/unsettled/directory/Kryptwood/Rook.md

 role: Bonekeeper
 status:

 hooks: You found a Tiny Crystal Prism (petty) buried in the dirt.
 Holding up to the light shows visions of an unknown location deep within the Wood.
 Sometimes you feel a presence looking back at you.
+You don't recognise the location or know how to get there.
+But in your vision, you see an unbelievably tall wall, and the sun setting on its far right.
+You are surrounded by woods that almost glitter with the last sun rays.
 nav_order: 1025-06-06

 images: